 Preheat the oven to 375F

 In a large bowl, combine the chopped rhubarb, sugar, cornstarch, and flour.
-Mix well and set aside while you prepare the crust.
+Mix well and set aside.

-Place the crust in an 8-inch pie pan.
+Place the bottom crust in an 8-inch pie pan.
 Roll out the second crust.

-Bake for 25min, then remove the foil or the silicone pie crust shield and bake for another 25min, or until the top is very lightly browned.
-Allow the pie to rest for 15-20 before serving.
+Bake for 25 minutes, then remove the foil or the silicone pie crust shield and bake for another 25 minutes, or until the top has turned a very light golden brown.
+Allow the pie to rest for 15-20 before serving.*

-It is great with whipped cream or vanilla ice cream!
+It is great topped with whipped cream or vanilla ice cream!

 The pie can easily be heated in the oven at 200F the next day.
-It will last on the counter for 3-5 days.
+It will last on the counter covered with foil or plastic wrap for 3-5 days.

 Cooking with rhubarb can be tricky sometimes, and stringy!
 Here are a few tips to help you avoid these problems.

 Choose smaller/thinner stalks.
-The bigger rhubarb gets the tougher and woodier it gets(the large stalks for great for making jam by the way!).
-To ensure that the rhubarb that your pie will be soft, opt for thinner stalks.
+The bigger the rhubarb gets the tougher and woodier it gets(the large stalks for great for making jam by the way!).
+To ensure that the rhubarb that your pie will be soft, opt for the thinner bright red stalks.

-How to avoid strings?
+Tips to avoid strings.
 Rhubarb tends to be rather stringy sometimes, okay all of the time.
-The easiest way to avoid strings is to make sure you have a shape knife.
+The easiest way to avoid strings is to make sure you have a sharp knife.
 If your knife can cut through both the peel and stalk with ease, it is almost a 100% guarantee that you won’t have to worry about strings.
 Another option is to peel the bottom of the rhubarb stalk.

 3 Ways to Preserve Rhubarb at Home